rabeyamily/projects_hw02/README.md

 2. Install the required packages:

-python main.py
+## python main.py

 The script will scrape quotes from Goodreads if the CSV file doesn't exist.
 Then, it will present a menu with the following options:

-1. Get random quote
+1. Get a random quote
 2. Search quotes
 3. Exit